NITEOFF/KEST-V23-V1/README.md

 BIOS IS Short for Basic Input/Output System,

 The BIOS is a ROM chip on the motherboard that lets you access and setup Your computers system.
-Such as change the fan speed or how much power the rams uses and more.
+Such as change the fan speed or how much power the ram uses and more.

 # 2. CPU